arcaldwell49/Superpower/README.md

 ## Two-way ANOVA, between participants Design

-The effect size for interactions in ANOVA designs depends on the pattern of means.
+The effect size for interactions in factorial designs depends on the pattern of means.
 Let’s assume the researcher plans to perform an experiment where the voice of an artificial assistant sounds cheerful or sad, and as a second factor the voice sound more robotic or more human-like.
 Different patterns of results could be expected.
 Either the cheerful voices are appreciated more than sad voices for both human and robotic-sounding voice assistants.
 Or cheerful human voices are preferred above sad human voices, but no difference is expected for robotic voices, or the opposite effect is observed for robotic voices (a